mattrx/env-compare/README.md

 ## Usage
 ```
-$ env-compare path1 path2
+$ env-compare file1 file2

-PARAM_1 from .env.dist:39 missing in .env
+PARAM_1 from file1:39 missing in file2
-PARAM_2 from .env.dist:40 missing in .env
+PARAM_2 from file1:40 missing in file2
-PARAM_9 from .env:1 missing in .env.dist
+PARAM_9 from file2:1 missing in file1
 ```